Slam1423/GuoJX_src/README.md

 python train.py
 ```

-There's 30 training epoches and the result will be obtained in 0.5-1h with GPU(1080Ti).
+There's 30 training epoches and the training will end in 0.5-1h with GPU(1080Ti).

 ## Results